Teach Me How to Dougie: Music video

 The music video was directed by Yolande Geralds, and was filmed in the group's hometown of Inglewood, California.
-Aside from showcasing Inglewood's diversity, video features cameos from B-Hamp, New Boyz, and Teyana Taylor, as well as the members of Cali Swag District dancing, partying and skateboarding in the town.
+Aside from showcasing Inglewood's diversity, video features cameos from B-Hamp, New Boyz, and Teyana Taylor, and the late Simone Battle former member of girl group GRL and one time X-Factor Contestant, as well as the members of Cali Swag District dancing, partying and skateboarding in the town.
 It also includes dancing shots of "bubba", a person referenced in the song because of his ability to do the Dougie.
 C-Smoove stated:

 We enjoyed it because everybody came through.
 It was like our whole city came, so we pretty much knew everybody and if we didn't, we got to meet them.
 It was all around fun, because we didn't expect that many people to turn out, even though that's what we were looking for.
 We hoped for the best, but ... it turned out better than we expected.
 It was just a good look.

 Chris Ryan of MTV Buzzworthy complimented the dance and video, comparing it to Hurricane Chris's "Halle Berry" and Digital Underground's "The Humpty Dance", stating, "Finally, a dance movement that we can actually see ourselves participating in.
 It's simple, slow and looks fun enough."

+In popular culture

+In September 2024, Saturday Night Live made a comedy sketch featuring the candidates of the 2024 United States presidential election.
+One of the characters also present, the Second Gentleman of the United States Doug Emhoff, played by Andy Samberg, entered the stage with the song playing.
+The song was chosen because of Emhoff's name of endearment given to him by his spouse and the Democratic presidential nominee Kamala Harris being "Dougie".